Christian Science, Wikipedia, and American Religious History

 Christian Scientists themselves find these healings deeply humbling.
 We certainly recognize how much more we have to learn.
 We grieve just as others do when healing does not come.
 The study simply points to the breadth and scope of healing that has come through this consistent spiritual practice, and why Christian Scientists see such healing as significant beyond their own denomination.

 Thoughtful people may differ in their views on the ultimate explanation of these experiences, but it’s neither honest nor scientific to dismiss them in a world that, for all its technical advances, still cries out for a deeper understanding of the spiritual sources of healing in every sphere of human life.

 The division of the Christian Science church that engages with members of the media, lawmakers, and the public is known as the Committee on Publication.
 The Committee is not the publishing arm of the Church, but serves as an informational resource to answer questions and clear up misconceptions about the practice of Christian Science.

 Manager and Church media contact

-The Manager of the Committees on Publication, Rich Evans, guides the Church’s 135 representatives (Committees) throughout the world as they interact with journalists and local lawmakers.
+The Manager of the Committees on Publication, Kevin Ness, guides the Church’s 135 representatives (Committees) throughout the world as they interact with journalists and local lawmakers.
 Use the directory at the bottom of this page to find a press/legislative contact near you.
-Or be in touch with the Church media contact for assistance.

 210 Massachusetts Ave.
 P09-10